appveyor/website/src/docs/how-to/private-git-sub-modules.md

 ### appveyor.yml

-Copy the contents of private key to clipboard as shown above and open [Encrypt data](https://ci.appveyor.com/tools/encrypt) tool in AppVeyor.
+Copy the contents of private key to clipboard as shown above and open "Encrypt configuration data" page in AppVeyor (**Settings** &rarr; **Encrypt YAML**).
 Encrypt the value of clipboard using that page.

 Add this to your `appveyor.yml`: